 Interest in Diplomacy

-After receiving her bachelor's degree in history in 1986, Susan Rice went on to attend University of Oxford in Oxfordshire, England.
-Here, she earned her M.Phil and D.Phil in international relations, and wrote a dissertation that examined Rhodesia's transition from white rule.
+After receiving her bachelor's degree in history in 1986, Rice went on to attend the University of Oxford in Oxfordshire, England.
+She earned her M.Phil and D.Phil in international relations and wrote a dissertation that examined Rhodesia's transition from white rule.
 Her paper won the Royal Commonwealth Society's Walter Frewen Lord Prize for outstanding research in the field of Commonwealth History, as well as the Chatham House-British International Studies Association Prize for the most distinguished doctoral dissertation in the United Kingdom in the field of International Relations.

-She finished her schooling in 1990, and started work as an international management consultant at McKinsey & Company in Toronto, Ontario, Canada.
-On September 12, 1992, she married her Stanford romantic interest, Ian Cameron, who was working as a television producer in Toronto for the Canadian Broadcasting Corporation.
-The couple lived in Canada until 1993, when Rice took a job with the National Security Council in Washington, D.C., under President Clinton.
+She finished her schooling in 1990 and started work as an international management consultant at McKinsey & Company in Toronto, Ontario.
+On September 12, 1992, she married her Ian Cameron, who was working as a television producer in Toronto for the Canadian Broadcasting Corporation.
+The couple lived in Canada until 1993, when Rice took a job with the National Security Council in Washington, D.C., under President Bill Clinton.

 During her tenure in this post, she also became well acquainted with the actions of the extremist group Al Qaeda; she was the top diplomat for African issues during the 1998 terrorist bombings of embassies in Tanzania and Kenya.